-One minute per record shot prone and kneeling.
-1 $\frac{1}{2}$ minutes per shot standing.
+One minute per record shot prone (including optional sighter shots) and kneeling.
+1 1⁄2 minutes per shot standing.

 The competitor will be allowed a maximum of an additional 5 minutes for a target change.

 8.3 Passage of Time- Range Officers will not voluntarily warn competitors of the passage of time.
 Competitors may inquire of Range Officers as to the time remaining before expiration of the time limit.
 The request for time and the response shall be given in a tone which will not disturb other competitors.